intel/MultiArchUefiPkg/README.md

 detection of emulated code execution) doesn't work (e.g. adding a new host CPU port, running certain x64 apps on RISC-V, ...).

+If you build with CHECK_ORPHAN_CONTEXTS=YES, X86EmulatorDxe will perform more runtime checks to handle unexpeced/non-linear control flow from native code, that can result in a resource leak inside the emulator.
+This is enabled by default for DEBUG builds.

 Finally, you can choose to build with BaseDebugLibNull.
 By default UefiDebugLibConOut is used to get some reasonable debugging output, but the extra code generated for DEBUG((...)) macros used for logging does